Trusted and Skilled Probate Lawyers in Miami, Florida

 Before distributing assets and property to beneficiaries, the personal representative must ensure that all taxes, debts, and expenses of the decedent are paid.
 They will have to file tax returns, including their final 1040 form for tax returns, 1041 form for taxable income on the estate, and 706 forms for federal estate tax returns on the gross estate.

-If there were any legally valid claims filed by creditors in the probate court, the personal representative must settle these claims.
+If there are any legally valid claims filed by creditors, the personal representative must settle these claims.
 In the event that there are not enough assets to pay back all taxes, debts, and expenses, the court will have the final decision on which parties take priority.

 Transfer of Assets